folio-org/edge-dematic/README.md

 2. Enter General information settings:
 * Select "Dematic EMS" in Provider name box
 * Enter Remote storage name
-3. Click "Save & close" button
+3. Click "Save & close" button.

 *Note: Since Dematic EMS flows initiated on provider side, all other settings can be omitted.*

 ### Required Permissions
-The following permissions should be granted to institutional users (as well as StagingDirectortenants) in order to use this edge API:
+The following permissions should be granted to institutional users (as well as StagingDirectortenants) in order to use this edge API: `remote-storage.all`.
-- `remote-storage.all`

 ### Configuration
 Please refer to the [Configuration](https://github.com/folio-org/edge-common/blob/master/README.md#configuration) section in the [edge-common](https://github.com/folio-org/edge-common/blob/master/README.md) documentation to see all available system properties and their default values.